shimaore/huge-play/middleware/client/ingress/pre.coffee.md

     @include = seem ->
       return unless @session.direction is 'ingress'

+Do not process here if the dialplan is already known (e.g. because Centrex sent us here).

+      if @session.dialplan?
+        debug 'Dialplan already set, skipping'
+        return

       debug 'Ready'

 E.164
 -----

-All ingress calls come in as E.164 (with plus sign).
+All external ingress calls come in as E.164 (with plus sign).

       @session.dialplan = 'e164'
       @session.ccnq_from_e164 = @source